acrois/scripts/README.md

         Calendar:  2023.19.03

 Flags:
-        --branch            - source of the branch where the tag comes from, defaults to trunk --format            - date format, defaults to %Y.%V.%w according to `man date` --version           - version to release
+        --format            - date format, defaults to %Y.%V.%w according to `man date` --version           - version to release
         --from-date         - date to base version off of